 Lead scraping is the process of collecting public business data from websites and online directories and turning it into a structured lead list you can use for sales, recruiting, partnerships, or research.
 Done well, it can outperform paid databases on coverage and freshness.
 Done poorly, it creates low-quality lists that do not convert and can introduce compliance and deliverability risk.

-This guide covers the full system: where leads come from, how they are scraped, how they are enriched, and how they are operationalized into a pipeline that converts.
+This guide covers the full system: where leads come from, how to scrape them, how to enrich them, and how to operationalize them into a pipeline that converts.

 If you want a quick starting point: